Mixed Ability Grouping in Primary Schools: How Does It Compare To Ability Grouping And Setting?

 So, if you have a grouping that is falling behind in Year 4, and you start using Year 3 content to catch them up, they will catch up in that area, but the Year 4 class have carried on without them so now they are behind again.

-The idea (in theory!) of the new curriculum is that you never allow that to happen – that you teach everyone in the same class but differentiate by support or adapting the teaching to ensure every child has access to the relevant curriculum content.
+The idea (in theory!) of the new curriculum is that you never allow that to happen – that you teach everyone in the same class but use differentiation in teaching to support or adapt to ensure every child has access to the relevant curriculum content.

 Opportunity for mastery in the new curriculum